-In the United States, most of the emissions of human-caused (anthropogenic) greenhouse gases (GHG) come primarily from burning fossil fuels—coal, hydrocarbon gas liquids, natural gas, and petroleum—for energy use.
+In the United States, most of the emissions of human-caused (anthropogenic) greenhouse gases (GHG) come primarily from burning fossil fuels—coal, natural gas, and petroleum—for energy use.
 Economic growth (with short-term fluctuations in growth rate) and weather patterns that affect heating and cooling needs are the main factors that drive the amount of energy consumed.
 Energy prices and government policies can also affect the sources or types of energy consumed.

 Sources of GHG emissions estimates

-The U.S. Environmental Protection Agency (EPA) publishes estimates for total U.S. greenhouse gas emissions to meet annual U.S. commitments under the United Nations Framework Convention on Climate Change (UNFCCC).1 The U.S. Energy Information Administration (EIA) publishes estimates for energy-related CO2 emissions (emissions resulting from conversion of energy sources/fuels to energy) by fuel source and by fuel consuming sector by month and year.2
+The U.S. Environmental Protection Agency (EPA) publishes estimates for total U.S. greenhouse gas emissions to meet annual U.S. commitments under the United Nations Framework Convention on Climate Change (UNFCCC).1 The U.S. Energy Information Administration (EIA) publishes estimates for energy-related carbon-dioxide (CO2) emissions (emissions resulting from conversion of energy sources/fuels to energy) by fuel source and by fuel consuming sector by month and year.2

 Other greenhouse gases

 The U.S. and international GHG emissions estimates include several other GHG that are emitted as a result of human activity: